 Most unusually, the Great British Public was invited to vote to Remain in the EU or Leave.
-We have never been invited to vote on other serious issues, like Hanging or Fighting in the Falklands/Iraq/Afghanistan or even declaring war in 1914 and 1945 so why choose this subject?
+We have never been invited to vote on other serious issues, like Hanging or Fighting in the Falklands/Iraq/Afghanistan wars or even declaring war in 1914 and 1939, so why choose this subject?
 The promise of a referendum was a device to save the Conservative party and most immediately enhance their chances of winning the last election.

 Aren’t our politicians voted into power precisely to discuss and attempt to resolve disputes?
 Now, generally speaking, MPs are well educated and better informed than a large proportion of the public.
 If they’re not knowledgeable about a particular matter they work to acquire the facts and their advisers, including a large band of public servants, help them to understand.

 There are some MPs I respect who stated that leaving the EU would be good for the UK.
 I don’t understand their reasoning.
 Very little has been explained concerning the outcome of their solution to leave the EU.
 It is difficult to find any factual basis for the assertions that we would be better on our own, without the support of the other nations in the EU, that our trading potential would be greater, that we would be able to regain control of our country and our borders.

 Here are the ten points made by the campaigners for Leave.

 1. Freedom to make stronger trade deals with other nations.